 Just realize that these lab-test reports usually don’t show all terpenes and cannabinoids, but they can give you a good indication of the product's cannabinoid- and terpene-profile.

-Unheated CBD Oil vs. Heated CBD Oil
+Unheated CBD vs. Heated CBD

-A study which looked at peak plasma concentrations of CBD in a comparison of capsules filled with either unheated or heated cannabis extracts containing 10 mg THCtotal (THC + THCA) and 10–15 mg CBDtotal (CBD +CBDA), found that peak plasma CBD concentrations were 4 times higher in the unheated extract!
+A study that looked at peak plasma concentrations of CBD in a comparison of capsules filled with either unheated or heated cannabis extracts containing 10 mg THCtotal (THC + THCA) and 10–15 mg CBDtotal (CBD +CBDA), found that peak plasma CBD concentrations were 4 times higher in the unheated extract!

 The unheated CBD extract contained: